 When Should I Begin Stroke Rehabilitation

 Ultimately, the sooner you begin therapy after a stroke, the greater your chances of living a happy, healthy, and active life are.
 The longer you wait, the more difficult it becomes to relearn lost skills and abilities.

-The Methodist Hospital Stroke Care Center offers a variety of treatments and has achieved excellent outcomes when caring for stroke patients.
-Methodist Hospital holds a Comprehensive Stroke Center Certification from independent rating agency DNV GL.
+The USC Arcadia Hospital Stroke Care Center offers a variety of treatments and has achieved excellent outcomes when caring for stroke patients.
+USC Arcadia Hospital holds a Comprehensive Stroke Center Certification from independent rating agency DNV GL.